franciscodominguezmateos/ChatOS/README.md

 - i don't understand
    - When the NLP can't detect the intent this is the intent to be launch, it will sample from response as a reply

+## user, roles and grants
+it could be useful tu have different users as guest, root, developer, etc.

+## Applications
 ChatOS aim is to be the support for the interaction with a very simple knolendge system in robots. with some kind of object, properties, categories/classes and relations and a basic bayesian inference model engine to make some kind of reasoning.
 There is going to be: